Skip to main content

 The people capturing the stories.

-These are our storytellers.
-The people who have the inside knowledge of the communities and who encourage the story to unfold and capture it into an art form to share with others.
+The storytellers had inside knowledge of the communities and who encourage the story to unfold and capture it into an art form to share with others.

 Partners